darshan-dinesh-mp/Code-Bank/README.md

-Code Bank is an educational Android app built with React Native, designed to help students of MCA to  refer programs related to various subjects.
+Code Bank is an educational Android app built with React Native, designed to help students of to  refer programs related to various subjects.